Job Issues when working in Operations and Support

 Outdoor jobs will also require at least a minimal level of physical activity.
 Those seeking work as a means of spare-time skiing should already be sufficiently fit, but long hours on the slopes can be taxing for anyone.
 Physically challenged persons may be precluded by their disabilities from this work, with the notable exception of some ski instruction.

 Most ski area jobs involve a great deal of interaction with the public, so you must be consistently armed with a friendly, outgoing demeanor.
-A ski resort may employ thousands of people to provide an enjoyable setting for its guests, but it is actually only a small percentage of customer service workers who make or break a guest's vacation.
+A ski resort may employ thousands of people to provide an enjoyable setting for its guests, but it is actually only a small percentage of customer service workers who make or break a guest’s vacation.
+It will be crucial to live by the adage “the customer is always right.”
+Uniforms or professional attire will likely be required for many positions.

 Even among entry-level ski resort positions there is a hierarchy.
 Most jobs will give you access to a ski pass and pay in roughly the same range.
 What makes one ski bum job better than another is the work schedule.